Linaro/step/README.rst

    $ cd $ZEPHYR_BASE
    $ twister --inline-logs \
      -p qemu_cortex_m3 \
-     -T ../modules/lib/sdp/tests
+     -T ../modules/lib/step/tests

 Basic Architecture
 ******************

-The Secure Data Pipeline (SDP) aims to implement an extensible workflow to process generic sensor data (**measurements**) in a content-agnostic manner.
+The Secure Telemetry Pipeline (STeP) aims to implement an extensible workflow to process generic sensor data (**measurements**) in a content-agnostic manner.

 In theory, any type of measurement, using any standard SI unit and scale, and represented in any standard C type should be expressable in a relatively